 The Hampden-Sydney Clay Target Club promotes the shooting sports.
-It is designed to install safe firearms handling, commitment, responsibility, leadership, teamwork, and sportsmanship in a recreational and competitive atmosphere.
-Members will have the opportunity to learn and shoot the games to trap, skeet, and sporting clays under instruction from each other and qualified outside coaching.
-The club has the opportunity to travel and compete against various other schools and other shooting organizations in the area.
-Advisor: Dr. Kenneth N. Townsend firstname.lastname@example.org
+It is designed to instill safe firearms handling, commitment, responsibility, leadership, teamwork, and sportsmanship in a recreational and competitive atmosphere.
+Members learn and shoot the games of trap, skeet, and sporting clays under instruction from each other and qualified outside coaching.
+The club has the opportunity to travel and compete against other schools and shooting organizations in the area.

 The Hampden-Sydney Lacrosse Club provides an opportunity for students to play the game of lacrosse on a non-varsity level.
-The club plays Virginia college club teams in a friendly but competitive nature providing a low-pressure atmosphere to play lacrosse that encourages good sportsmanship and enjoyable recreation.
+The club plays other Virginia college club teams in a friendly but competitive nature, providing a low-pressure atmosphere to play lacrosse that encourages good sportsmanship and enjoyable recreation.
 Practices are held twice a week and are open to all experience levels.
-The H-SC Lacrosse Club participates in the National Collegiate Lacrosse League (NCLL), which consists of 10 games every spring against teams such as UVA, Longwood, and Lynchburg.
-National Website: http://www.ncllax.com

-The Hampden-Sydney Soccer Club's brings together members of the student body who love the game of soccer in competition.
+The Hampden-Sydney Soccer Club brings together members of the student body who love the game of soccer in competition.
 Separate from the Varsity Squad, we have our own practices and games with other clubs from colleges and universities across the region.
 Every student who comes out for the team has a chance to play and continue his career as a soccer player.
-Advisor: Prof. German Salinas email@example.com

 The Hampden-Syndey Fly-Fishing Club is a dedicated group of young men committed to the sport and preservation of fly-fishing, trout streams, and fish management.
-The focus of the club is developing better fly-fishermen through fly-tying clinics, casting clinics, film, and fishing trips.
-Members pay yearly dues in conjunction to the funding received from the Student Finance Committee.
+The focus of the club is to develop better fly-fishermen through fly-tying clinics, casting clinics, film, and fishing trips.
+Members pay yearly dues to supplement the funding received from the Student Finance Committee.
 Meetings are held weekly, and the club sponsors open activities such as keynote speakers and Adopt-A-Stream.
-Advisor: Richard Pantele firstname.lastname@example.org

 The Outsiders Club, first organized in 1968, is open to all members of the Hampden-Sydney community who maintain an active interest in the out-of-doors.
 The heart of the Outsiders Club is its leaders, whose goal is to raise awareness of outdoor activities and to organize and conduct outdoor trips for the college community.
-Possible club trips are backpacking, white water rafting, caving, snow skiing, fly fishing, canoeing, kayaking, rock climbing, and many others.
-Any student interested in the Outsider's Club should contact the chairman.
-Tadpole Pavilion is the Club's headquarters, and weekly meetings on Wednesdays at 6:30pm are held there.
-Advisor: Richard Pantele email@example.com
+Possible club trips include backpacking, white-water rafting, caving, snow skiing, fly fishing, canoeing, kayaking, and rock climbing.
+Weekly meetings are held on Wednesdays at 6:30PM at the Tadpole Pavilion, the Club's headquarters.